luickk/goRobotCommunicationFramework/README.md

 # Goroutine Memory Synchronisation

-Since sharing memory is a very complicated and difficult thing to get right without overcompicating things, Go channels are used, according to golang's motto "Share memory by communicating, don't communicate by sharing memory"!
+Since sharing memory is a very complicated and difficult thing to get right without overcomplicating things, Go channels are used, according to Golang's motto "Share memory by communicating, don't communicate by sharing memory"!

 # Installation